smallrye/smallrye-graphql/docs/typesafe-client-headers.md

 }
 ```

--   This value is an enum, but it can be any Object; the GraphQL client
+-   This example uses an enum, but it can be any Object; the GraphQL client
     calls `toString()` to convert it.

 The method must be `static` and accessible by the interface, i.e. in the